|

 While writing this book, the author, Martine Ehrenclou, had developed a pain which became worse.
 She went to a variety of doctors which prescribed many different treatments, including surgeries.
 Eventually, after many painful challenges that were literally debilitating, she was able to have a correct diagnosis and was able to have surgery to solve the initial problem.
 These experiences ended up being the perfect guideline for her utilizing her own recommendations to this excellent resource.

 The suggestions and information in The Take-Charge Patient are practical and realistic.
 The writing style is easy to understand and keeps the reading interested as each chapter continues.
-From the medical aspect, if you actually follow through with the author’s suggestion, any doctor should be thrilled about any patient being so involved with their care.
+From the medical aspect, if you actually follow through with the author’s suggestion, any doctor should be thrilled about

 The medical records sections are well-written and informative.
 Most people keep records for their pets.
 Why would it seem strange not to also keep your own medical records?
 Ms. Ehrenclou explains exactly what needs to be kept and the reasons for this.
 Her information on obtaining the best medical care is well-researched but should not be overwhelming for anyone, especially when the person who benefits the most from this is yourself.